 3 The Composite Benchmark for the Fund is the composite investment record of the respective benchmarks for the underlying asset classes to which the Fund allocates assets from time to time, each of which is weighted based on the Fund's target allocations to the respective asset classes to which such benchmarks relate.
-The Composite Benchmark does not include an allowance for fees and expenses that an investor would pay to invest in the securities that comprise the Benchmark or expenses related to the operation of the Fund's Composite Benchmark.
-For the investor based as upplementary comparison to the Fund's Composite Benchmark.
+The Composite Benchmark does not include an allowance for fees and expenses that an investor would pay to invest in the securities that comprise the Benchmark or expenses related to the operation of the Fund, such as recordkeeping fees.
+The S&P Target Date 2030 Index is presented to provide a supplementary comparison to the Fund's Composite Benchmark.
 For the investment records of other benchmarks, such as single-asset class broad-based securities market indexes, over comparable periods, please refer to the information provided under "Fund Performance and Expense Information."